 Profit is the difference between total revenue and total costs for a certain volume of production, .
 Profitability analysis in economic theory is based on the optimization problem , which is just a fancy way of writing down the first-order condition for profit optimization, .
 Profit optimization makes sense if at least one of those curves on the top plot is nonlinear.
 Thus, in economic theory, there are only three out of four options available.

 In the "linear-linear" case, a reasonable limit should be set for the quantity of , otherwise, profit is unlimited (the dashed line reflecting optimal quantity disappears).

-Two cases with linear total revenue correspond to perfect competition, whereas nonlinear total revenues are typical for monopolies; therefore, a monopoly with linear total costs is often used for natural monopoly modeling.
+The case with linear total revenue corresponds to perfect competition, whereas nonlinear total revenues are typical for monopolies; therefore, a monopoly with linear total costs is often used for natural monopoly modeling.